FirmwGuy/CEP/docs/L0_KERNEL/topics/SERIALIZATION-AND-STREAMS.md

 | `manifest_history_pg (0x07)` | Historical manifest pages keyed by `{parent path, page_id, revision}`.
 Controlled by `CEP_SERIALIZATION_FLAT_MANIFEST_HISTORY_BEATS`. | `type || parent_path_key || page_id || revision_id`. |
 | `frame_trailer (0xFF)` | Closure certificate: beat number, record count, apply mode, hash/checksum IDs, Merkle root, optional mini-TOC, history selectors, and capability bitmap. | `0xFF`. |

+`cell_desc` bodies append a **payload reference block** (length-prefixed varints) immediately after the inline payload bytes.
+When the block length is non-zero it contains `{ref_kind, hash_alg, codec, aead_mode, payload_size, hash_len, hash}` where the hash is the BLAKE3-256 fingerprint of the payload. `ref_kind=0` advertises inline payload bytes (hash is advisory), while `ref_kind=1` will point at `/cas/<hash>` once the CAS lifter swaps payload chunks for blobs.
+Writers raise `CEP_FLAT_CAP_PAYLOAD_REF` whenever the block is populated so older readers can reject the frame deterministically instead of misparsing the payload metadata.

 The canonical specification (fields, varints, AEAD layout) lives in the flat serializer wire-level spec.
 This topic explains how the pieces are used inside the runtime.

 ## Frame lifecycle and invariants

 ### Apply modes & capabilities
 - `apply_mode` in the trailer tells the reader whether it must insert-only, overwrite existing state, or enforce CAS semantics.
 Every record in the frame is validated before the apply-set becomes visible.
-- Capability flags advertise optional features: split manifests, order projections, payload fingerprints, frame compression, namepool deltas, payload history, manifest history, etc. Readers that do not understand a bit must reject the frame *before* touching any state.
+- Capability flags advertise optional features: split manifests, order projections, payload fingerprints, payload references, frame compression, namepool deltas, payload history, manifest history, or the frame mini-TOC.
+Readers that do not understand a bit must reject the frame *before* touching any state.

 ### Chunk ordering
 - `payload_chunk` records must appear with strictly increasing ordinals per cell, and each chunk’s `chunk_offset` must equal the sum of the previous chunk sizes.
 The reader enforces this with chunk trackers and fails the frame if a chunk is duplicated, skipped, or sealed early.